HETARTH7/Weather-Application-React-Django/README.md

 # Weather Application

-This is a Full Stack Weather App built using React.js and Django frameworks to display real-time location of any city
+This is a Full Stack Weather App built using React.js and Django frameworks to display real-time weather conditions of any city

 # Usage